 Kycilia's shooting of Gihren in the middle of the battle left the command center in turmoil.
 The battle situation was shifting to close combat between mobile suits, but it was clear that both sides were short of military strength.
 Among the combatants were the three RX mobile suits of the White Base, which took advantage of the turmoil in the Zeon forces and cut their way through to A Baoa Qu.

 As A Baoa Qu was virtually consumed by fire, Ensign Amuro's RX-78, Captain Char's MSN-02, and the White Base itself vanished into the flames.
-Realizing that her forces were at a disadvantage, Kycilia attempted to escape A Baoa Qu and then consolidate her fighting strength using the Mobile Assault Force that remained at Granada and in the homeland.
+Realizing that her forces were at a disadvantage, Kycilia attempted to escape A Baoa Qu and then consolidate her fighting strength using the Armored Assault Force that remained at Granada and in the homeland.
 However, her escape failed and her ship was destroyed.
 Thus the Battle of A Baoa Qu ended in a narrow victory for the Federation Forces.
 However, the Federation Forces had lost the majority of their fighting strength, and in their current condition they could no longer be called an "army."
-Likewise, although their Mobile Assault Force had greater fighting strength than the Federation Forces, the Zeon forces had lost all their command capabilities and been rendered powerless.
+Likewise, although their Armored Assault Force had greater fighting strength than the Federation Forces, the Zeon forces had lost all their command capabilities and been rendered powerless.

 In the aftermath of this battle, Zeon once again became a republic instead of a principality, and concluded a peace treaty with the Earth Federation government.
-On January 26, U.C.
-0080, the thirteen-month war came to an end.
+On January 26, U.C.0080, the thirteen-month war came to an end.

-Zeon-Occupied Territory at the End of the War
+Zeon-Occupied Regions at End of War

 Historically speaking, the war ended in a defeat for Zeon.
 In fact, however, it would be more appropriate to call the Earth Federation a defeated nation.
 In order to win the conflict at any cost, the Federation government applied all its national resources to the prosecution of the war.
 This made the postwar settlement even more difficult.